 For those with a desire to delve even deeper into the realms of Mathematical knowledge, Further Mathematics is for you.
 Topics such as complex numbers, matrices, hyperbolic functions and higher order differential equations are just some of the delights that await you.
 Those thinking of studying a STEM course at university will find this greatly beneficial.
 While there is compulsory pure content, there are also other options available in this A Level, so whether Statistics, Mechanics or more Pure is your interest, there are options to match.

 There will be some flexibility over which options are selected for the course and this will depend on the other A Levels and likely degree courses that students wish to follow.

-EXAM BOARD Edexcel DESIRABLE REQUIREMENTS FOR STUDY At minimum a good Grade 8, but preferably a Grade 9 in GCSE Mathematics.
-Experience of Additional Mathematics or other equivalent qualifications would be beneficial.
+A Grade 9 in GCSE Mathematics is essential.
+Experience of Additional Mathematics or other equivalent qualifications would be highly beneficial.

 Mathematics at A Level provides me with the confidence I need to be able to study scientific subjects at university.
 My plan to study Engineering will include all aspects of Mechanics and Pure Mathematics that the A Level course covers.
-The support I have had here at Cokethorpe enables me to not only succeed in Mathematics, but also enjoy the challenge of studying Further Mathematics. "
+The support I have had here at Cokethorpe enables me to not only succeed in Mathematics, but also enjoy the challenge of studying Further Mathematics.